colindembovsky/cols-agent-tasks/Tasks/DockerPublish/README.md

 11. **Auth Options**: additional arguments to supply to docker commands (for example --tlscert)
 12. **Remove Conflicting Containers**: removes containers currently running on the same port when set to "true"

-## Detailed Overview
+## Details
-For a more detailed overview of this task (and how to use it for ASP.NET 5 applications) read [this post](http://colinsalmcorner.com/post/continuous-deployment-with-docker-and-build-vnext).
+For a more detailed look at this task (and how to use it for ASP.NET 5 applications) read [this post](http://colinsalmcorner.com/post/continuous-deployment-with-docker-and-build-vnext).